 This is my kind of recipe.
 Why?
 It serves my short attention span perfectly because it requires only three ingredients (does water count?) and I only need to master the art of boiling water.
 I don’t know what it is, but when I’m faced with a recipe that requires more of me, I run for the hills and paint a dresser instead.
-However, I fell in LOVE with this little project because 1) I can finally use the remaining lemons dangling on my tree here in #Folsom #California, 2) there are opportunities to repurpose ingredients that would have otherwise been thrown out, and 3) they are DELICIOUS.
+However, I fell in LOVE with this little project because 1) I can finally use the remaining lemons dangling on my tree I brought with me from Folsom California, 2) there are opportunities to repurpose ingredients that would have otherwise been thrown out, and 3) they are DELICIOUS.

 Peels not candied last for roughly 1 week refrigerated in an airtight container.
 Candied peels will last for months, and a little longer if you dust them with sugar.#CommissionEarned They taste like chewy lemon drops.
 We eat them as is, with coffee, or on cupcakes.
 You can even dip them in white or dark chocolate to give them a little extra za-za-zing!
 Here we go…